-February 4-11, 2017 – Seven-Day Silent Meditation Retreat with Wayne and Susan Schepp – Wayne and Susan will alternate giving talks, and both will be available for private meetings and take part in the afternoon group dialogue.
-Part-time participation is possible.
+February 17-24, 2018: Seven-Day Silent Meditation Retreat with Wayne and Susan Schepp – This retreat takes place in mid-February.
+Wayne and Susan will alternate giving morning talks, take part together in the afternoon group dialogues and be available for private meetings.

 The following quote from Wayne may be of interest to anyone asking what is the value of attending retreat.